Preparing for Therapy: Key Questions for Your CBT Therapist

 9. Reviewing Cost and Appointment Logistics – How can you plan for the financial and scheduling commitments?

 Understanding cost and logistics improves mental preparedness by removing unexpected pressures.
-Therapy fees vary widely, but in Port Jefferson, CBT sessions generally range between $120–$200 per session.
-It is essential to ask about sliding scales, insurance coverage, and cancellation policies to avoid future surprises.
-I ensure that every client is fully aware of session fees, appointment scheduling, and payment options during initial consultations.
+Therapy fees vary widely, but in Port Jefferson, CBT sessions generally range between $200–$350 per session.
+Some practices offer sliding scales and insurance coverage.
+It’s important to ask about cancellation policies to avoid future surprises.
+I make sure that every client is fully aware of session fees, appointment scheduling, and payment options during initial consultations.
+I do not offer a sliding scale and I only accept AETNA.

 Clarity over cost and logistics enables you to focus on your therapeutic progress.